tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 ## Overlapping contexts

-So when I talk about strategic work - it's about trying to understand the

-concentric circles of context at any time.
-For example - if you're designing an app for a company the app might sit within a variety of business contexts:
+So when I talk about strategic work - it's about trying to understand the concentric circles of context at any time.
+For example - if you're designing an app for a company the app might sit within a variety of business contexts{% include tufte-sn.html id="obvious" content="This model seems... obvious?
+Except I'm always surprised at how often consultants and agencies fail to properly explore the wider contexts of the business either before starting work or during their engagement." %}:

 ![](/images/context1.png)

-This model seems... obvious?
-Except I'm always surprised at how often consultants and agencies fail to properly explore the wider contexts of the business before starting work.

 However, in addition to the above context - that app design project might *also* exist within a variety of people contexts: